apurvacreator/system-design/LLD/Design_Patterns/Behavioral/README.md

 **Template Method Pattern**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 It lets subclasses override specific steps without changing the overall structure of the algorithm.

 **Iterator Pattern**: Design pattern that allows you to traverse elements of a collection without exposing its underlying representation.

+**State Pattern**: Allows an object to change its behavior when its internal state changes—almost like switching out its brain mid-action 🧠✨.
+It’s handy when you have objects that behave differently based on their current condition or mode.